giuluck/STI-Spread-Simulator/README.md

 - PARTNERS-NETWORK: decides which of the three networks (potential, past or current) is visualised
 - LAYOUT: decides how to layout the network

 On the right area, some monitors and plots are displayed to understand the evolution of the model.
 On top, a plot shows the distribution of the number of past partners for the population; this should be a bimodal distribution due to the different behaviour of "core" and "non-core" members, which is also noticeable from the two monitors under the plot showing the average number of sexual partners for the two categories.
 Near that, there is a small plot indicating the percentage of individuals in a certain sexual status (single, seeking casual, seeking stable, casual, or stable) over the time.
-Below that, the two main plots are displayed: the upper one indicates how much of the percentage of infected (incubating + asymptomatic + tracing) and non-infected (susceptibles + recovered) individuals are part of the "core" group with respect to each category, while the lower one indicates the percentage of infected and non-infected individuals with respect to the whole population.
+Below that, the two main plots are displayed: the upper one indicates how much of the percentage of infected (incubating + asymptomatic + tracing) and non-infected (susceptibles + recovered) individuals are part of the "core" group with respect to each category, while the lower one indicates the percentage of infected individuals with respect to the whole population divided into the three infected categories.

 Finally, on the lower left area, there are the six control parameters used to study the effects of NPIs on the spread of the infection.
 They are:
 - CORE-GROUP-PERCENTAGE: the percentage of "core" individuals in the whole population
 - INFECTION-SPREAD-PROBABILITY: the probability that an infected individual passes the infection to a susceptible one during a sexual intercourse (this may take into account the actual load of the infection as well as the usage and effectiveness of protection methods such as condoms or other barrier methods)
-- CASUAL-TRACING-PROBABILITY: the probability that old casual partners are notified and undergo a screening
+- CASUAL-TRACING-PROBABILITY: the probability that an old casual partner is notified and undergoes a screening
-- STABLE-TRACING-PROBABILITY: the probability that old stable partners are notified and undergo a screening
+- STABLE-TRACING-PROBABILITY: the probability that an old stable partner is notified and undergoes a screening
-- AVERAGE-NOTIFICATION-DELAY: the average delay between the moment an individual is tested positive for the STI and an old partner is notified (follows a geometrical distribution)
+- AVERAGE-NOTIFICATION-DELAY: the average delay between the moment an individual's old partner has tested positive for the STI and the individual themselves is notified (follows a geometrical distribution)
 - AVERAGE-SCREENING-TIME: the average number of years passing between two spontaneous screenings (follows a geometrical distribution)

 ## THINGS TO NOTICE